hanwenzhang123/fullstack-note/01-note/README.md

 #### Promise(event loop, task scheduling)
 - JS is a single-threaded language, use promise to handle async operation
-- new feature of ES6 -> avoid callback hell - a chained nested code
+- new feature of ES6 -> avoid callback hell - a chained nested code - no good

 3 phrases -> pending, fulfilled, rejected
 - chain .then() to do something, and/or .catch() to catch error
-- will return another promise so we can chain more then()
-- output order - only after the main thread is done
+- we can chain more then(), return promise, execute only after the main thread is done

-`Promoise.all` to send all promises, will reject immediately upon any of the input promises rejecting

-`main thread (console.log) > micro (promise, async/await-pauses) > macro (timeout, interval)`

 ```js
 const promise = new Promise(function(resolve, reject) {